aspectran/aspectran.github.io/pages/aspectran/getting-started.md

 layout: page
 format: "plate solid article"
 sidebar: toc-left
-title: "Installation"
+title: "Getting Started with Aspectran"
 subheadline: ""
-teaser: "Aspectran은 Java 8 이상을 필요로 하며, 최신 버전의 Java와도 호환성을 쉽게 유지할 수 있도록 개발되었습니다."
+teaser: "Aspectran requires Java 8 or later, and was developed to be easily compatible with the latest version of Java."
 breadcrumb: true
-permalink: /aspectran/installation/
+permalink: /aspectran/getting-started/
 ---

 ## Requirements

 Aspectran-based applications require Aspectran JAR files for their execution environment.
 These JAR files are published to the Maven Repository, therefore you can use any Java build tool to build an Aspectran project.